 Building on the work of the Florida Health Care Association (FHCA), the California Association of Health Facilities has developed the Nursing Home Incident Command System (NHICS) Manual and Train-the-Trainer Program as a method of organizing and coordinating emergency efforts in the Long-Term Care community.

 NOTE: Originally posted in 2010, NHICS was revised in 2011 by the American Health Care Association Disaster Preparedness Committee to increase its national applicability and relevancy to long-term care health facilities.
+It has been revised again in 2017 by CAHF-DPP and Emerge Technologies for a better user experience, and to be more applicable to Skilled Nursing Facilities.
 Users are encouraged to check this site regularly for updates and revisions to the NHICS.